deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 tooling support and its simplicity which allows you to get up to speed with it so quickly!
-However, there are some areas where it limits your ability to express and model your software in code in a robust way, especially in a codebase where you get to work on as a team such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (lucky, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
+However, there are some areas where it limits your ability to express and model your software in code in a robust way, especially in a codebase where you get to work on as a team such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (luckily, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
 One of these limitations I have come across is not [having any built-in constructor support](https://twitter.com/tourismgeek/status/1074325233220374528).

 I stumbled upon this limitation while learning Go, but I was mostly being open-minded.
 After seeing a few of the